DioCar84/A-Taste-of-Lisbon/README.md

   ### Site admin:

     - As a site admin I can create, edit, view and delete posts so that I can be in total control of my sites content
+    - As a site admin I can create, edit, view and delete menu items so that I can be in total control of my sites content
     - As a site admin I can approve comments so that I can filter out any unwanted comments
     - As a site admin I can make, edit and remove comments so that I have total control over my interactions with the site community
     - As a site admin I can view member accounts so that I know how many users have registered